YuAn-06/Industrial-Time-Series-Soft-Sensor/readme.md

 ## 📢 What's New

 **Update - 2026/6/21:** We now have built-in support for **agent coding** workflows such as **Codex** and **Claude Code** skills.
 These skills help agents better understand benchmark tasks and help users get started more easily.
 Features include environment creation, dataset onboarding, model integration, smoke tests, and full-loop model performance reporting.
 Please see the sections below for details.
+Please see the `Codex` branch.

 **Update - 2026/6/15:** We have added the **Mining Process (MP)** dataset to InduTS-SS.
 We sincerely thank **Mr. Eduardo Magalhaes Oliveira** for releasing this valuable real-world industrial dataset and confirming its authenticity.